medic/medic-docs/md/install/mmva-vmware.md

 ### Change VM Name

+* Create a name.
+Note: You can create any name you want here, this is just an example.
+Typically you name the VM to match the date of the ISO file.

 ![Select Linux](img/vm/change_vm_name.png)

 ### Specify 64G of maximum disk capacity

-The VM will only use as much space as it needs, but 64G is the maximum.
+The VM will only use as much space as it needs, and if it uses the limit you can easily adjust it.
+You should create a maximum so the host operating system is not affected if the VM fills up.

 ![Specify 64](img/vm/64G_of_disk.png)